 Yes, puppies can drink fresh milk, but only in small amounts and on a few occasions.
-Most puppies suffer from some level of lactose intolerance so milk would most likely upset the digestive system, especially when they are weaned on to kibble.
+Most puppies suffer from some level of lactose intolerance so milk would most likely upset the digestive system.

 Below I will cover all common related questions about puppies drinking milk.